nLab companion pair

 Idea

-A companion pair in a double category is a way of saying that a horizontal morphism and a vertical morphism are “isomorphic”, even though they do not live in the same 1-category/2-category.
+A companion pair in a double category is a way of saying that a loose arrow and a tight morphism are “isomorphic”, even though they do not live in the same 1-category/2-category.

-A connection pair in a double category is a strictly 2-functorial choice of companion pairs for every vertical morphism.
+A connection pair in a double category is a strictly 2-functorial choice of companion pairs for every tight morphism.

 Definition

-Given such a companion pair, we say that ff and ff' are companions of each other.
+Given such a companion pair, we say that ff and gg are companions of each other.
+A double category admitting companions to all its tight morphisms is sometimes called a company.

 Examples